ibm-js/dbidi/docs/TextLayoutEngine.md

    * Middle shaping
    * Final shaping
    * Isolated shaping
-3. No support for source-to-target or/and target-to-source maps.
-4. No support for bidi marks (they are handled like neutrals).
+3. No support for bidi marks (they are handled like neutrals).
-5. No support for Windows compatibility.
+4. No support for Windows compatibility.
-6. No support for code pages.
-Currently only UTF-8 is supported.
+5. No support for code pages.